Typography: Principles of the typographic craft

-Legibility "refers to perception" (being able to see as determined by physical limitations of the eye), and readability "refers to comprehension" (understanding the meaning).
-Good typographers and graphic designers aim to achieve excellence in both.
+In short, legibility "refers to perception" (being able to see as determined by physical limitations of the eye), and readability "refers to comprehension" (understanding the meaning).

 "The typeface chosen should be legible.
 That is, it should be read without effort.
 Sometimes legibility is simply a matter of type size; more often, however, it is a matter of typeface design.
 Case selection always influences legibility.
 In general, typefaces that are true to the basic letterforms are more legible than typefaces that have been condensed, expanded, embellished, or abstracted."

 However, even a legible typeface can become unreadable through poor setting and placement, just as a less legible typeface can be made more readable through good design.

 Studies of both legibility and readability have examined a wide range of factors including type size and type design, comparing serif vs. sans-serif type, roman type vs. oblique type and italic type, line length, line spacing, color contrast, the design of right-hand edge (for example, justification, straight right hand edge) vs. ragged right, and whether text is hyphenated.
 Justified copy must be adjusted tightly during typesetting to prevent loss of readability, something beyond the capabilities of typical personal computers.

 Legibility is usually measured through the speed of reading, with comprehension scores used to check for effectiveness (that is, not a rushed or careless read).
 For example, Miles Tinker, who published numerous studies from the 1930s to the 1960s, used a speed of reading test that required participants to spot incongruous words as an effectiveness filter.